Working Capital Loans: What They Are and How They Work

 Merchant Cash Advance

-A merchant cash advance (MCA) provides a small business owner with a lump sum of cash, and the borrower pays it back based on a percentage of future sales – calculated based on a factor rate, not an interest rate.
+A merchant cash advance (MCA) is a financing option that provides a small business owner with a lump sum of cash, and the borrower pays it back based on a percentage of future sales – calculated based on a factor rate, not an interest rate.
 You multiply the factor rate (usually between 1.2 and 1.5) by the amount borrowed to get the total amount to be repaid.

 Invoice Financing

 Invoice financing allows you to borrow money based on your outstanding accounts receivable, providing you with 80-90% of the value of your unpaid invoices.
-In most cases, you have to pay a flat percentage (1-5%) of the invoice value in fees.
-Since invoice financing is usually a very short-term financing option, however, this 1-5% is much higher on an annualized basis.
-Your ability to wait longer for your invoices to be paid has to be weighed against the cost of the funds.
+In most cases, you must pay a flat percentage (1-5%) of the invoice value in fees.

 The Bottom Line